 ✓ Very secure when set up correctly.
 If you followed our steps when setting up your Ethereum paper wallet and stored your private keys securely, you now have one of the hardest-to-hack wallets around.
 Congratulations!

 ✓ Great for large amounts of Ether.
-Since it’s so secure, you can feel happy storing large sums on a paper wallet.
-Test the wallet first by sending a few dollars’ worths of Ether to it.
+Since it’s so secure, you can remain calm storing large sums on a paper wallet.
+Test the wallet first by sending a few dollars worth of Ether to it.
 When it’s confirmed, you can send the rest over.

 ✓ Completely free.
-An Ethereum paper wallet that is just as secure as any other wallet and can be made at no cost whatsoever.
+An Ethereum paper wallet (that is just as secure as any other wallet) can be made at no cost, whatsoever.